EOSIO/eosio.cdt/docs/09_tutorials/10_nested_containers/index.md

 ps aux |grep keosd
 pkill keosd

-# use vim to edit ~/eosio-wallet/config.ini, modify the default size of max-body-size as below and save config.ini
+# use vim to edit ~/eosio-wallet/config.ini, modify the default size of max-body-size of keosd as below and save config.ini
   # max-body-size = 1048576
   max-body-size = 1000000000